Los Angeles Pierce College: Academics

 Pierce College offers courses on more than 100 subjects in 92 academic disciplines, and has transfer alliances with most of the universities in the state.
 Students at the school successfully transfer to UC and CSU schools.

 Students can pursue any of the 44 associate's degrees or 78 Certificates of Achievement the school offers directly.

 The western rural Farm Area, at Los Angeles Pierce College in Woodland Hills.

 Campus

 Pierce College comprises 426 acre amidst a dense metropolis, an area larger than many university campuses, including that of UCLA.
 The grounds are landscaped with more than 2,200 trees, thousands of roses and a 1.9 acre botanical garden.
 The Pierce College farm houses small herds of cattle, sheep, goats, and a small poultry flock for its students to learn from.

-In June 2017, the Los Angeles Community College District Board Of Trustees voted to grant San Francisco Bay Area-based Pacific Dining a concession for dining services, replacing several small vendors at the five LACCD colleges including Pierce.
+In June 2017, the LACCD Board of Trustees voted to grant San Francisco Bay Area-based Pacific Dining a concession for dining services, replacing several small vendors at the five LACCD colleges including Pierce.
 Pacific Dining has not offered food at Pierce since 2020, resulting in few food options on campus.